US STOCKS-U.S. stocks close lower on worries over recovery, corporate tax hikes | Business

 - United States

-Wall Street lost ground on Tuesday as economic uncertainties and the increasing likelihood of a corporate tax rate hike dampened investor sentiment and offset signs of easing inflation.
+Wall Street lost ground on Tuesday as economic uncertainties and the increasing likelihood of a corporate tax rate hike dampened investor sentiment and prompted a broad sell-off despite signs of easing inflation.
 Optimism faded throughout the session, reversing an initial rally following the Labor Department's consumer price index report.
 All three major U.S. stock indexes ended in negative territory in a reminder that September is a historically rough month for stocks.

 The advent of the highly contagious Delta COVID variant has driven an increase in bearish sentiment regarding the recovery from the global health crisis, and many now expect a substantial correction in stock markets by the end of the year.
 "We're still in a corrective mode that people have been calling for months," said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.
 "Economic data points have been missing estimates, and that has coincided with the rise in the Delta variant."

-The Consumer Price Index report delivered a lower-than-consensus August reading, a deceleration that supports Federal Reserve Chairman Jerome Powell's assertion that spiking inflation is transitory and calms market fears that the central bank will begin tightening monetary policy sooner than expected.
+The CPI report delivered a lower-than-consensus August reading, a deceleration that supports Federal Reserve Chairman Jerome Powell's assertion that spiking inflation is transitory and calms market fears that the central bank will begin tightening monetary policy sooner than expected.
 U.S. Treasury yields dropped on the data, which pressured financial stocks, and investor favor pivoted back to growth at the expense of value.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)